Home Theater Shack Forums

 Having spent $10k on a projector consumers should expect to have a performance that meets an industry 'standard', and not have to have off color performance and convergence issues.
 For example when I go out to buy a car I expect to have it meet the mpg specs without having to buy special tools or have a calibrater come out to the house to fix it.
 The only projector I'm aware of that came calibrated was the Joe Kane supported model from Samsung.

-We, the consumer, should demand and deserve better than this.
+We, the consumer, should demand and deserve better than this. :rant:

-Phil M wrote:
+Phil M said:

 Having spent $10k on a projector consumers should expect to have a performance that meets an industry 'standard', and not have to have off color performance and convergence issues.

 I totally agree with you.
 But have you ever seen a Barco Cine9 or a Sony G90 brand new, OOTB?
-It's AWFUL!
-And for the price they were going a couple of years ago, it's unbelievable.
+It's AWFUL! :eek: And for the price they were going a couple of years ago, it's unbelievable.

 It took me 6 hours to calibrate my Ruby fully, after a 1 week trip at Sony to fix the minor misconvergence problem I had (and shipping was paid by Sony).
 My unit was one of the 1st batch on the market.